ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 If you plan to run a validator, make sure to add a configuration flag specifying the Ethereum address of the fee recipient.
 This is where ether rewards for your validator accumulate.
 Each consensus client has an option, e.g. `--suggested-fee-recipient=0xabcd1`, that takes an Ethereum address as an argument.

 **Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln, Ropsten, Sepolia or Goerli.
-Kiln and Ropsten will be depricated post merge.
+Kiln and Ropsten will be deprecated post-merge.
 For more information, please see [merge](https://blog.ethereum.org/2022/06/21/testnet-deprecation/).**

 When starting a Beacon Node on a testnet, you can save significant syncing time by using a public endpoint for [Checkpoint sync](https://notes.ethereum.org/@launchpad/checkpoint-sync).